yestinchen/yestin-one/README.md

 yestin-one
 ==========

-A wordpress template based on iconic-one that I used on my personal website.
+A wordpress theme based on iconic-one that I used on my personal website.